alexbenkey/Born2beroot/docs/montoring/index.md

 ### CPU Physical/Virtual proccesors!

 My approach of getting the CPU physical & virtual processors might be utterly wrong, I honestly have not found anyone who was able to tell me the right way and I only managed to find the answer via google which gave me the "correct" amount which will usually almost for everyone be 1.

-The commands to make sense however, I just can't verify they are correct.
+My attempt is technically working but probably wrong because all it really does is check wehter we have that one line or not and yeah, do not do what I did :P

 ### Disk Usage!